 In Mahara this translates to:

-- Backstage: Content area and portfolio creation space before the learning evidence is shared with a wider group; portfolios can be created by individuals or in groups collaboratively.
+- Backstage: Artefact upload and creation and portfolio setup space before the learning evidence is shared with a wider group; portfolios can be created by individuals or in groups collaboratively.

 - Interpretations: Personalisation of each portfolio author in how they want to display their learning evidence, reflections, etc.